joalla/discogs_client/docs/source/fetching_data.md

 _`remove_release` only accepts `CollectionItemInstance` objects_

-### Managing Releases in multiple Collection Folders
+### Collection Item Instances

 It is possible that you have multiple instances of the same release inside one or more collection folders.
+Using the `collection_items` method, you can iterate through all of your folders to find a release using the `release_id`.
 If you want to update or remove all of those instances, you can fetch all instances of that release across all collection folders by `release_id` or Release object.

-First, create an instance of the release:
+First, fetch all instances of the release:

 ```python
 release_instances = me.collection_items(22155985)